eyobodega/Simulate-MMU/README.md

 * Column 2: the corresponding physical address (what your program translates the logical address to).
 * Column 3: the signed byte value (i.e., the binary value) stored in physical memory at the translated physical address.

-We also provided the file `correct256.csv`, which contains the correct output for the file `addresses.txt` at phase 1 of the project.
-You can use this file and `test.sh` file to determine if your program is working correctly at phase 1.

 ### Statistics
 After completion, your program is to report the following statistics at the end of `csv` files:
 1. Page-fault rate: the percentage of address references that resulted in page faults.
 2. TLB hit rate: the percentage of address references that were resolved in the TLB.

 Please check the end of file `correct256.csv` to see the correct format for reporting the statistics.
 Since the logical addresses in `addresses.txt` were generated randomly and do not reflect any memory access locality, do not expect to have a high TLB hit rate.

+### How to Test Your Project
+We provided the file `addresses.txt`, which contains integer values representing logical addresses ranging from 0 to 65535 (the size of the virtual address space).
+Your program will open this file, read each logical address and translate it to its corresponding physical address, and output the value of the signed byte at the physical address.
+The file `correct256.csv` contains the correct output for phase 1 of this project.
+You first need to complete the `Makefile` and then modify/use `test.sh` script to test your project.

 ### Deliverables
-Submit a zip file, `project3.zip` containing all files that are required to build and run the project, including:
+Submit a zip file, `project3.zip` containing all files that are required to build and run your project, including:

     1) Makefile
     2) All C source or header files